 - How do they contact you?
-(Website, phone, social - Is it clear who they need to contact?
-(Ideally there member onboarding)

-- Will enquiries have a fast response? (if not set and automatic responder to let them know when they will hear back) - What sort of introduction will they get to the club?
+(Website, phone, social media) - Is it clear who they need to contact?
+(Ideally there is an allocated person or committee responsible for member onboarding) - Will enquiries have a fast response? (if not set and automatic responder to let them know when they will hear back) - What sort of introduction will they get to the club?
 (Are new members contacted as soon as they apply, does someone arrange a day/time to welcome them around the club) - What beliefs or barriers might they have? - Do they know what to expect?